mtpontes/microservices-store/README.md

 - [x] Add a promotional price scheduler, so that when you set a promotional price, you also set a deadline for the promotional
 - [x] Implement Spring Security
 - [x] Create a Cart service
-- [ ] Create evaluation service
-- [ ] Create discount coupon system
+- [x] Create docker-compose
+- [x] Create fallbacks for failures between services
 - [ ] Allow users to have multiple addresses
 - [ ] Each microservice will have the ability to decode JWT token, killing the need for Auth microservice
 - [ ] Improvements in authentication, such as sending tokens by Email and authentication via third parties
 - [ ] Sending emails regarding orders
-- [ ] Create fallbacks for failures between services
 - [ ] Create and handle dead letter exchanges
 - [ ] Configure messaging rules
 - [ ] Configure load balancing rules
+- [ ] Create evaluation service
-- [ ] Create docker-compose
+- [ ] Create discount coupon system
 - [ ] Create detailed documentation with Postman (currently there are only requests in the Postman collection)

 </details>